Gene Ronzani

-Early years
+Early life

 Born and raised in Iron Mountain, Michigan in the state's Upper Peninsula, Ronzani's parents immigrated from Italy; his father Giovanni (John) arrived in 1898 and worked as miner and was naturalized in 1904.
 He was then able to send for his wife in Italy, Caterina Broglio Ronzani (Catherine), and their two oldest siblings.
 Five more children were born in Michigan, Gene was the fifth of the seven.
 He graduated from Iron Mountain High School in 1929, just across the state border with Wisconsin.
 Following two older brothers, he headed south to Milwaukee and enrolled at Marquette University.

 Rare athlete at Marquette

 Gene "Tuffy" Ronzani was a chief contributor to Marquette sports in the early 1930s as the first of two MU nine-letter athletes.
 He was born in Iron Mountain, a small mining town in Michigan's upper peninsula (on the Wisconsin border) and entered Marquette in the fall of 1929, following his two brothers Anthony and David Ronzani of a first generation Italian family.
 Gene went out for freshman football, track and basketball and made all three varsity teams his sophomore year.
 "I wasn't interested in individual records," he once mentioned.
 "What good does it do if you score all the points and the team loses?
 Why, I can't even remember my records."
 But his records were history.
 In football under Coach Frank Murray, the 1930 team marched to a nine-game undefeated season under the sparkling leadership of Ronzani and John Sisk.
 Tuffy played either quarterback or fullback on offense and safety or linebacker on defense.
 He and Sisk both were to become All-Americans.

 Ronzani was second in scoring his sophomore year.
-During Ronzani's junior year the Hilltoppers (as Marquette teams were called then) compiled an 8-1 record.
+During Ronzani's junior year the Hilltoppers (as Marquette teams were called then) compiled an 8–1 record.
 As a senior, he led the gridders to a 5-3-1 record, not fully indicative of the hard-fought games and near misses.

 While Ronzani was on the basketball squad the cagers did not suffer a losing season.
-Marquette garnered records of 11-7, 11-8 and 14-3 under Coach Bill Shandler.
+Marquette garnered records of 11–7, 11-8 and 14-3 under Coach Bill Shandler.
 The Tribune said, "Ronzani particularly had a rollicking time of it, as he roamed all over the floor, scrambling anyone in his path and usually coming up with the ball in the wildest sort of melee."